10:03 p.m. -Dalai Lama

 moment of zen: finally doing was I need to be doing.

 someday I must: make things right.
 Thomm Quackenbush is an author and teacher in the Hudson Valley.
-Double Dragon publishes three novels in his Night's Dream series (We Shadows, Danse Macabre, and Artificial Gods, and Flies to Wanton Boys).
+Double Dragon publishes four novels in his Night's Dream series (We Shadows, Danse Macabre, and Artificial Gods, and Flies to Wanton Boys).
 He has sold jewelry in Victorian England, confused children as a mad scientist, filed away more books than anyone has ever read, and tried to inspire the learning disabled and gifted.
 He is capable of crossing one eye, raising one eyebrow, and once accidentally groped a ghost.
-He finds that friends do not enjoy the extremes he goes to in order to research books, as these involve mortuaries and UFO support groups.
 When not writing, he can be found biking, hiking the Adirondacks, grazing on snacks at art openings, and keeping a straight face when listening to people tell him they are in touch with 164 species of interstellar beings.
 He likes when you comment.